← All Resources

 Sequence of Returns Risk

-The biggest mathematical risk in retirement is not low average returns — it is bad returns in the first few years of retirement.
-If your portfolio drops 30% in year one while you are withdrawing 4%, you have effectively withdrawn 5.7% of the reduced balance.
-Even if markets recover, the early damage can be permanent because you sold shares at depressed prices to fund withdrawals.
+The biggest math risk in retirement isn't low average returns — it's bad returns in the first few years.
+If your portfolio drops 30% in year one and you're pulling 4%, you've effectively withdrawn 5.7% of the reduced balance.
+Even if markets bounce back, the damage can be permanent because you sold shares at depressed prices to fund living expenses.
+This is the risk that keeps retirement researchers up at night.

 Healthcare Costs

-Fidelity Investments estimates that a 65-year-old couple retiring in 2025 will need approximately $315,000 (after tax) for healthcare costs throughout retirement.
-This includes Medicare premiums, supplemental insurance, copays, dental, vision, and hearing — but not long-term care.
-Long-term care, if needed, can cost $50,000–$120,000+ per year.
-These costs are often underestimated in retirement planning.
+Fidelity estimates a 65-year-old couple retiring in 2025 needs about $315,000 (after tax) for healthcare throughout retirement.
+That covers Medicare premiums, supplemental insurance, copays, dental, vision, and hearing — but not long-term care.
+Long-term care runs $50,000–$120,000+ per year if you need it.
+Most people underestimate healthcare costs in their retirement plan, and it's one of the biggest reasons plans fall short.

 Inflation